Heimbach: Geography

+Heimbach has been recognized as a climatic health resort (Luftkurort) since 1974.

 Tourism

-Heimbach is an important town for pilgrims who visit the monastery of Mariawald and the statue of Mary in the church of Heimbach.

-Heimbach is a popular town for tourists, particularly on day trips from the nearby cities of Cologne, Aachen and Düsseldorf but also from the Netherlands.
-The main attractions are the Eifel National Park, the Art Nouveau power station, the Rur dam, the monastery of Mariawald and the Hengebach castle.
-The renowned Spannungen chamber music concerts, founded by Lars Vogt, which take place in the power station are also popular and have attracted musicians such as Sharon Cam and Sabine Meyer.
+Heimbach is a popular town for tourists, particularly on day trips from the nearby cities of Cologne, Aachen and Düsseldorf (less than 100 km distance), but also from the Netherlands (Eindhoven f.e. is 160 km away).
+The main attractions are the landscapes within the Eifel National Park and the reservoirs and installations on both sides of the Rur Dam, the Monastery of Mariawald and the Hengebach castle.

+Heimbach and the Monastery of Mariawald are aims of the "Heimbach-Wallfahrt" (Heimbach-Pilgrimage), to visit the pietà (Mary together with the corpus of Jesus) in the parish church of Heimbach, and the historical location (until 1804), the historical Cistercian Monstery of Mariawald.
+Regularly in early July the "Pilgrimage Octave" is observed, oriented towards the feast day "Visitation of Mary".
+The Parish and pilgrimage church with the pietá and the reredos are accessible all year round.

+The renowned Spannungen chamber music concerts, founded by Lars Vogt, which take place in the Art Nouveau power station are also popular and have attracted musicians such as Sharon Cam and Sabine Meyer.
+The "Spannungen" take place regularly in June each year.
+While the year, a small museum is accessible, but only with guide.

+The Hengebach Castle is now place of the "Internationale Kunstakademie Heimbach" (international art academy).
+Accessible are art exhibitions (of course participants, but sometimes also contemporary art), the tower and the restaurant.

+Main attraction belonging to Heimbachs part of Eifel National Park is the "Barrierefreier Naturerlebnisraum Wilder Kermeter" (Accessible nature experience area).
+The historical station building from 1903 is now "Nationalparktor Bahnhof Heimbach": Information desk for Heimbach, the touristic region "Dürener Rureifel" and the Eifel National Park.

 The villages of Hausen and Blens, located in northern Heimbach, provide great views of rocky outcrops which are now part of a nature conservancy area.
 One of the many campgrounds around Heimbach lies in the shadow of these rocks.

 Demographics

-Most residents of Heimbach are Roman Catholics, attending the churches in Heimbach (St. Clemens), Hausen (St. Nikolaus), Vlatten (St. Dinysius) and Hergarten (St. Martin) and chapels in Blens (St. Georg), Hasenfeld (St. Nepomuk), Düttling (St. Apollonia) and Vlatten (St. Michael).
+Most residents of Heimbach are Roman Catholics, attending the churches in Heimbach (St. Clemens), Hausen (St. Nikolaus), Vlatten (St. Dionysius) and Hergarten (St. Martin) and chapels in Blens (St. Georg), Hasenfeld (St. Nepomuk), Düttling (St. Apollonia) and Vlatten (St. Michael).

 Politics

 The Mayor of Heimbach is Jochen Weiler (CDU), elected in 2020.
-The Council of Heimbach contains 9 members of the Christian Democratic Union, 5 members of the SPD, one member of the Green Party, 2 members of the FDP, 2 members of the UWV and one member of the AfD.
+The Council of Heimbach contains 9 members of the Christian Democratic Union, 4 members of the SPD, one member of the Green Party, one member of the FDP, 2 members of the UWV ("Independent Voters' Association") and 3 member of the AfD.